Bronchiolitis is swelling and mucus buildup in the smallest air passages in the lungs (bronchioles). It is usually due to a viral infection.

-Bronchiolitis usually affects children under the age of 2, with a peak age of 3 - 6 months.
+Bronchiolitis usually affects children under the age of 2, with a peak age of 3 to 6 months.
 It is a common, and sometimes severe illness.
 Respiratory syncytial virus (RSV) is the most common cause.
 More than half of all infants are exposed to this virus by their first birthday.

 Other viruses that can cause bronchiolitis include:

-Risk factors for bronchiolitis include:
+Risk factors of bronchiolitis include:

-Some children may have few or minor symptoms.
+Some children may have few or mild symptoms.

 The health care provider will perform a physical exam and listen to the lungs.
 This may reveal: